carla-simulator/map/doc/ad_map_access/ad_map_access_python.md

 ## Usage of Python binding for ad_map_access

 Compilation of ad_map_access_python (build option *BUILD_PYTHON_BINDING*)
-will create a ad/map python packages inside the install/ad_map_access/lib/python{2,3}  folder.
+will create ad/map python packages inside the install/ad_map_access/lib/python{2,3} folder.
 The packages can be used inside any Python code to use datatypes or call methods defined in ad_map_access.

 ## Usage of Python binding
-To use the compiled Python binding, one has to extend the current environment to be able to use the newly created package.
+To use the compiled Python binding, one has to extend the current environment to be able to use the newly created packages.
 Afterwards, one can import the Python package and use it as any other Python module.
 ```bash
  ad_map_access_python$>  export PYTHONPATH=$PYTHONPATH:<path/to/>install/ad_physics/lib/python3:<path/to/>install/ad_map_access/lib/python3